ostis-apps/nika/docs/guide/training_guide.md

 <img src="../images/result.png"></img>

-If you encounter unclear errors or wish to examine the agent's workflow, you can check the logs in the console window where the `run_sc_machine.sh` script is running.
+If you encounter unclear errors or wish to examine the agent's workflow, you can check the logs in the console window where the `start.sh` script is running.